jboulanger/imagej-macro/File_Conversion/README.md

 # File_Conversion

-Two macros that help handling files in multi-serie container or a set of files.
+Here are 3 macros that help handling files in multi-serie container or a set of files in a folder.

-The macros apply to only one file at thes using "Run".
+The two first macros apply to only one file at the time when using "Run".
 Use "Batch" to process multiple files.

 ## Export_Series.ijm
 This macro exports the individual series from a container such as a LIF file acquired on a Leica microscope with the LAX software.
 It enable to apply a few common operations on channels, and stacks.